Woman loses thousands of dollars worth of belongings in Bay View storage unit flood

 Earlier this month, she found 11 of her boxes sitting in a pool of water soaked through at the Bay View facility.

 "Picture after picture, just mold growing on it.
 Unsalvageable and just sick to your stomach," she said.

 Storage Master told her the water came from a drain backup and that her items were explicitly not protected.

 Lynn doesn't buy that explanation and has filed a complaint with the Better Business Bureau.

 A representative with the BBB says it's important to be cautious before jumping into a storage agreement.

 "Do your research.
 Look into the company to see if they've had complaints or customer reviews in the past," said Lisa Schiller with the Better Business Bureau of Wisconsin.

 To make matters worse, Lynn believes her stuff was sitting in the water for days yet she says she was never notified.

-"That to me has been the single most traumatic experience of knowing that it would've taken less than a minute to call me and they didn't and they knew they had a flood," Loyola said.
+"That to me has been the single most traumatic experience of knowing that it would've taken less than a minute to call me and they didn't and they knew they had a flood," the woman said.